utmgdsc/ActNow/README.md

 At ActNow, our mission is to promote healthy interactions between people by providing a massive events platform that's able to help individuals find others with similar interests through our interactive maps.

 Our software is open-source and we are always trying to improve it.
-This website will serve as a guide on how our software works and how you will be able to contribute.
+Our docs webiste below will serve as a guide on how our software works and how you will be able to contribute.

 Thank you for visiting! 😀